FAQ

 Yes, Your battery is likely to drain faster than usual using the tracking app.

+All your data will remain completely secured and confidential for the entire process of data collection and analysis.
 We received the Institutional Review Board IRB approval to research human subjects.
 We are committed to make sure names or personal data will not be associated with your MapMob data

 You are welcome to read our open access article here.
 You are also invited to go to our team web page to learn more about us and what we do via mapmob@nyu.edu

+Yes!
+You can stop tracking your location on your mobile app anytime.
 To do so go to your MapMob app on your device and enable tracking by switching off the button on the left side of the screen.
+You can switch the button on anytime you want to continue tracking.

 We are always open for new collaborators and partners.
 You are welcome to reach out to us via our email mapmob@nyu.edu